jujmart/Waveform/README.md

 };
 ```

-Once our data reaches the Flask backend, we verify the file, its type, we upload it to AWS and receive back a url to store in our database.
+Once our data reaches the Flask backend, we verify the file, we verify its type, we upload it to AWS and we receive a url to the AWS stored file to put in our database.

 ```python
 @songs_routes.route("/AWS/<int:id>", methods=['POST'])